themagicalmammal/howtolinux/README.md

  Icons - [Tela circle icon](https://www.pling.com/p/1359276/) <br />

  #### 5. Place the theme in .themes & the icons in .icons in Home.
- #### 6. In Gnome-tweak-tool select your theme
+ #### 6. In the Gnome tweak tool, Select your theme.

 **Tip** - How to fix terminal theme
- 1. Go to Preferences
+ 1. Go to Preferences.
- 2. Add Profiles
+ 2. Add Profiles.
- 3. Name it bigsur
+ 3. Name it Big_Sur.
- 3. Go to colors, then select *choose use colors from system theme*
+ 3. Go to colors, then select *choose use colors from system theme*.
- 4. Set bigsur default
+ 4. Set Big_Sur default.
- 5. Close and reopen the terminal
+ 5. Close and reopen the terminal.

 **Tip** - How to fix gedit/text-editor theme
- 1. Go to Preferences
+ 1. Go to Preferences.
- 2. Go to Font & Colors
+ 2. Go to Font & Colors.
- 3. Select Color Scheme - Classic <br />
+ 3. Select Color Scheme - Classic. <br />

  ![bigsurlikelook](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/bigsurlikelook.png)
  #### 7. Add Activity Hot Corner & Format time.
  ![overlay](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/overlay.png)

  ## 7. Bonus
- #### Among US if you have Steam Glitches
+ #### Among Us if Steam Glitches
- #### For everyone following this method, Among US is available for everyone in Steam for Linux.
-If you really like this game and want to show respect to developers, Please buy the Full version.
-I have only posted this method because Steam for Linux doesn't work well on my Desktop at all.
-So, I had to find an alternative instead of install Windows I had to chose this.
-And in no way do I want to encourage piracy.
+ #### For everyone following this method, Among Us is available for everyone in Steam for Linux.
+I prefer to get it from Steam since it is stable.
+But, on old hardware, Steam seems to glitch a lot, so this is an alternative.
+Please try not to use this if you do not need to because this is a pirated edition, and in no way, I want to encourage piracy.
  **Steps**
  1. Install Wine (Go to Others Section in this repo)
  2. Download [Among Us](http://www.mediafire.com/file/czz4ctxxcauy2t8/Among.Us.v2020.9.9s.zip/file)